SikYinSun/SikYinSun/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-SamelsSun-blue?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/samuels-sun/)](https://www.linkedin.com/in/samuels-sun)

 <p> Nice to meet you!
 I graduated with a Bachelor of Computer Science from the University of California, San Diego in the spring of 2022.
-I have recently completed a post-graduate degree in Applied AI Solutions Development program at George Brown College.</p>
+I have completed a post-graduate degree in Applied AI Solutions Development program at George Brown College.</p>

 <h3 align="left">Languages and Tools:</h3>